-For the majority of above EU Threshold tenders, contracting authorities are required to publish a contract notice in the OJEU and a contract notice on Contracts Finder, stating its intention to seek offers in respect of the requirement that has been identified.
+For the majority of above Threshold tenders, contracting authorities are required to publish a contract notice on the UK Find a Tender Service and a contract notice on Contracts Finder, stating its intention to seek offers in respect of the requirement that has been identified.

 Minimum timescales by which interested parties have to either express an interest in participating in the tender, or make a tender submission will be stated in the contract notice.
 A summary of the minimum timescales for each procedure may be found here.